MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 ## Advanced settings

 Admins can use these settings to control how they configure storyline for their organization.
-Use these settings to establish the default behavior for storyline notifications, and to restrict who can post to storyline.
+These settings establish the default behavior for storyline notifications and restrict who can post to storyline.

 ### Set default notification channels for storyline posts